The future of drug delivery.

 Master’s students in UToledo’s industrial pharmacy program are prepared to be leaders in pharmaceutical manufacturing.

 The industrial pharmacy master’s program at The University of Toledo prepares students to design the drug-delivery methods of the future.

-UToledo’s College of Pharmacy and Pharmaceutical Sciences is one of the best in the U.S. We are accredited and nationally ranked.
+UToledo's College of Pharmacy and Pharmaceutical Sciences is one of the best in the U.S. and is nationally ranked.

 We give our students a competitive edge in the job market.
 Graduates of our master’s program in industrial pharmacy learn to:

 Research collaboration.
 UToledo’s pharmacy college cultivates research partnerships with academic institutions and private-sector industries through our Center for Drug Design and Development.
 The center focuses on converting new discoveries into practical therapies that can benefit the public.

 Leading-edge medical campus.
 Study at one of the most technologically advanced health-science campuses in the U.S., home to UToledo’s medical and pharmacy schools.
 Our labs feature state-of-the-art instruments and equipment.